PnS2018/pns2018.github.com/session_03.md

 ---

 Sigmoid function was very popular because (a) the function has a range between 0 to 1 so that one can interpret the level of activation to some meaning; (b) the function is more "biological plausible" than other activation functions for our artificial neuron model.
 However, in practice, Sigmoid function has some very undesirable properties.
-First,
+One of the greatest issues is that the gradient of the neuron reaches to zero when the activation of the neuron saturates at the tails of the function.
+When the gradient is close zero, the parameters that is associated with the neuron can not be effectively updated.

+$$\tanh$$ is the scaled and shifted version of the Sigmoid function ($$\tanh(x)=2\sigma(2x)-1$$).
+This function squashes the function input to the range $$(-1, 1)$$.
+Compared to the Sigmoid function, the $$\tanh$$ function is zero-centered although it still has the saturation problem.
+In practice, the $$tanh$$ function is always preferred to the Sigmoid function.

+ReLU becomes very popular in the last few years after the seminal work _ImageNet Classification with Deep Convolutional Neural Networks_ by Alex Krizhevsky, et al. is published in 2014.
+The function greatly accelerates the training compared to the Sigmoid or $$\tanh$$ functions.
+Additionally, ReLU is very cheap to compute.
+The ReLU function has its own problems as well.
+For example, a neuron may not be activated by any inputs (e.g., always outputs zero) from the entire dataset if the neuron experienced a large gradient flow.
+And because the ReLU is an open-ended function, the training may suffer from instability if the network has too many layers.

+__Remarks__: Although ReLU function is the most-common choice of the activation function, Sigmoid or $$\tanh$$ function have their own market of use.
+In particular, they are preferable in Recurrent Neural Networks (RNNs) where the neuron receives feedback signals.

 A group of artificial neurons can be organized into a layer.
 A layer is the building block and ANNs.
 Interactions between and within layers shape the dynamics of the neural networks.